velocityzen/fsu/readme.md

 var stream = fsu.createWriteStreamUnique("text{_###}.txt");
 ```

+## force path creation
+Add `force = true` to options, and it will recursively create directories if they are not exist.

 ## pattern
 You must use `{#}` pattern in filename and path.
 All `#` characters will be change with counter for existing files.
 Number of `#` means padding for unique counter